 "Spatial-temporal (ST) windows" CPUE index for age 4+ (Takahashi et al. 2002) was also updated using the new method as described in Takahashi (2006).
 "ST windows" represent Area 9/May and June, and Area 8/September and October.
 By inspecting historical Japanese longline catch/effort data, these spatiotemporal strata were so defined as to persistently observe substantial effort of the longline fishery.
 However, it was noted that the assumption on such persistency in the ST windows concept was no longer valid due to changes in operation pattern of Japanese longliners (Takahashi and Itoh 2012).
 Given this, the ESC agreed that while the ST windows series had been a useful "extreme" series for contrast with the Base series, there was a need to replace the ST Windows series (CCSBT 2012) and therefore the series is no longer submitted to the CCSBT Secretariat as a data exchange requirement.
-Yet we consider that it may be useful to continue monitoring the ST windows series because the series would still be able to capture some aspect of stock trend, and thus we decided to include this series in this document.
+Yet we consider that it may be useful to continue monitoring the ST windows series because the series would still be able to capture some aspect of stock trend, and thus we include this series in this document.

 The trend of the ST windows is shown in Fig. 1-7.
-The index increased gradually from 2007, when the historically lowest level was observed, to 2011, and then has kept at the same level about 0.5.
-Recent two years' data points (2015 and 2016) showed upturns and the 2016 point was near the past 5-year average.
-It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 or 12+ age groups (Fig. 1-1 and Fig. 1-5e and 1-5f), suggesting that the series could partly capture some signal of spawning stock dynamics.
+Overall, the index has increased gradually since 2007, when the historically lowest level was observed, to 2019.
+The 2019 point was above the past 5-year average.
+It would be worthwhile to mention here that the trend of the ST windows looks similar to those of CPUE indices for 8-11 age group (Fig. 1-1 and Fig. 1-5e), suggesting that the series could partly capture some signal of stock dynamics for this age group.